adityakalra581/Data-Science/README.md

 ## 4. [Fraud Detection](https://www.kaggle.com/aditya48/fraud-detection-feature-eng-lightgbm/):

-**Problem Statement:** The challenge is to build an algorithm that predicts whether a user will download an app after clicking a mobile app ad.
+**Problem Statement:** The challenge is to build an algorithm that predicts whether a **user will download an app after clicking a mobile app ad**.
 To support your modeling, they have provided a generous dataset covering approximately 200 million clicks over 4 days!

 - Some images from the notebook: